itswzyss/wzyss-personal-blog/_posts/2023-06-18-red-discord-bot.markdown

 ---

 ## Discover the Power of Red-DiscordBot: Your Self-Hosted Discord Companion
 Welcome to Red-DiscordBot, the ultimate modular Discord bot that adapts to your preferences.
 With Red, you have full control over the features and commands you enable or disable, allowing you to create a customized bot experience tailored to your needs.
-From administration and music to trivia and more, Red has got you covered!
+From administration and music to trivia and more, Red has got your tail covered!

 If you want to delve deeper into the world of Red, make sure to visit the [Red GitHub](https://github.com/Cog-Creators/Red-DiscordBot) page for comprehensive information and resources.